Skip to main content

 Compared to Start Today, this option considerably reduces the amount of time you spend practicing cards, and you’ll remember just as well when exam day arrives – but you’ll have a worse memory of the cards between learning them and the exam.
 Consider what your course of study looks like to decide whether this is a good tradeoff.
 Do you have midterms or quizzes or projects that require an understanding of the material?
 Does the new material you’re learning depend on the old material, so that remembering the old material better will help you learn the new material?

-• Start Later: We’ll schedule your exam now, but wait to start practicing any cards for some time.
+• Start Later: We’ll schedule your exam now, but wait to start showing you any cards for some time.
 When the start date appears, we’ll proceed like you chose Start Today.
 This option makes sense if you’ve imported many cards that you haven’t learned yet.
 It’s usually a frustrating choice if you’ve just learned the material and taken the notes yourself, as it means you’ll forget much of what you learned and have to relearn it when the start date arrives.

 Parameters